AsaiKen/phpscan/README.md

 This entry is optional.

 Specify names of CMS and framework used in the application.
-By specifying this entry, scan coverage can be increased.
+By specifying this entry, a scan coverage can be increased.

 Available values are followings.